1234812/1234812/README.md

 <img width="250" height="491" alt="image" src="https://github.com/user-attachments/assets/d9af8426-6567-451d-a77b-25775bfe688a" />

-I might say a lot of swearing when confident
+I may say a lot of swearing when confident

    This is me btw